MGSA logo

 Abstracts for individual papers and panels should not include the name(s) of presenters.
 Compromise of the blind review process automatically disqualifies the submission.

-While MGSA membership is not a requirement at the time of submitting a paper or panel, being a member is required for those whose presentations have been accepted.
+While MGSA membership is not a requirement at the time of submitting an abstract for a paper or panel, being a member is required for those whose presentations have been accepted.

 While Symposium participants are expected to cover their own expenses, some funding for graduate students and recent PhDs is available (see below).